Story County, Iowa

 Story County is a county in the U.S. state of Iowa.
 As of the 2020 census, the population was 98,537, making it the ninth-most populous county in Iowa.
 The county seat is Nevada; the largest city is Ames.
 The geographical center of Iowa lies in Story County, 5 mi northeast of Ames.
 Story County comprises the Ames, IA Metropolitan Statistical Area, which is included in the Des Moines-Ames-West Des Moines, IA Combined Statistical Area.
 The county is home to Iowa State University in Ames.

 History

-The land that today is known as Story County was originally prairie with the exception of some groves along the larger streams in the area.
+The land that is known as Story County was originally prairie with the exception of some groves along the larger streams in the area.
 In 1846 the boundaries of Story County were established.
 The county has an area of 576 sqmi and is square in shape.

 The county was named after Joseph Story, a preeminent United States Supreme Court Justice, in 1853.
 The first settlers to the area came from Indiana, then from the New England states of New York and Pennsylvania.
 Later, many Norwegians, Germans and Danes came directly from overseas and inhabited the area.
 The first large population influx occurred during the 1850s.
 Story County was not mentioned in the Federal Census in 1850, but figures from the State of Iowa put the population at 214 in 1852.
 By 1860 the population had increased to 4,501.

 Three commissioners were appointed by the Iowa legislature to determine the county seat location.
 On June 27, 1853, they announced Nevada as their choice.
 Nevada (pronounced Nuh-VAY-Dah) was named after the Sierra Nevada mountain range in California.
 Like many Midwestern towns, cities and counties, many prominent locations from the newly explored West and Mexican–American War of the late 1840s inspired the naming of towns and counties in Iowa during this period.